lirorc/arm-asm-examples/README.md

 # arm-asm-examples
-Me, trying loosely to port asmtutor code to AArch64.
+Me, trying to port asmtutor code to AArch64.